TomMoeras/evaluating-large-scale-construction-grammar-2024/README.md

 ## File Structure

-The repository holds two main folders.
+The repository holds one main folder.
 The entire content can be [explored here](https://mango-dune-07a8b7110.1.azurestaticapps.net/?repo=TomMoeras%2Fevaluating-large-scale-construction-grammar-clin).

 * **ccxg_grammar_eval**